keithballinger/.conductor/conductor.md

 > **AI AGENT INSTRUCTION: This is a collaborative task.**
 > - **DO NOT** write this file based on assumptions.
-> - After the `user_guide.md` is complete, your task is to **PROPOSE A TECHNICAL ARCHITECTURE** by asking the user clarifying questions.
+> - After the `user_guide.md` is complete, your task is to **PROPOSE A TECHNICAL ARCHITECTURE**.
-> - Confirm choices about languages, frameworks, and infrastructure.
+> - First, provide a brief overview of the architectural decisions you need to confirm (e.g., language, framework, database).
+> - Then, ask clarifying questions **ONE AT A TIME**.
+Wait for the user's response before asking the next question.
 > - Once the user has approved the technical direction, you will then generate the `architecture.md` file.

 ---